eyenikeyev/osticket-prereqs/README.md

 </p>
 <p>

 The last step after that is to login to osTicket on the browser.

 <p>
 <img src="https://imgur.com/uHVdDsx.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  Congrats!
-You have now successfully installed and setup osTicket!
+This is the conclusion of the setup of osTicket